Mic92/nix-update/README.md

-# nixpkgs-updater
+# nix-update

-Update packages in nixpkgs likes it is 2020.
+Update nix packages likes it is 2020.
 This tool is still in early development.

 ## Dependencies